hanabi/hanabi.github.io/README.md

 * The *Trash Bluff* is often done as a last resort - there was no other way to touch the next person's *Finesse Position* card without violating *Good Touch Principle*.
 * However, sometimes there IS a way to "cleanly" touch the next person's *Finesse Position* card, but the positive/negative information on the rest of the hand would be useless.
 In these types of situations, the *Trash Bluff* is used to stall out the discard of a potentially useful card in the clue receiver's hand.
 * And other times, there IS a way to "cleanly" touch the next person's *Finesse Position* card, and it would be a "free" touch on a useful ancillary card.
 Or, the positive/negative information on the rest of the hand would be very useful - it would "fill in" a mystery card, or make a mystery card playable.
-* In this third situation, if a *Trash Bluff* is STILL used, then it follows from *High Value Principle* that it should *Chop Move* the clue receiver in addition to getting the blind play.
+* In this third situation, if a *Trash Bluff* is STILL used, then it follows from *High Value Principle* that it should *Chop Move* the clue receiver in addition to getting the blind-play.
 (It should only chop move one card.)
 * *Suboptimal Trash Bluff Chop Moves* are tricky in that they have information asymmetry: the person who blind-plays will NOT know that the card is chop moved, while everyone else will.
 All players will have to keep this in mind until the chop move has been demonstrated.
 * An alternate form of the *Suboptimal Trash Bluff Chop Move* exists where the suboptimality is NOT in the clue receivers hand but in someone else's hand.
 For example, in a 4-player game:
   * Blue 1 and red 4 are played on the stacks.